colll78/cardano-lightning/docs/design/bl.md

 ### 4.2.1 Funding

+> Key points:
+> * BLN "channel funding" history:
 >   * V1 contained only single funded channels
 >   * V2 adds ability for dual funding.
 >   * Question: why it took so long to implement this feature as it "only" changes the initial commitment transaction?
 >   * Answer: probably this is a proof that they are careful and also that some details in the context of multi-sig management can be tricky.
 > * Cardano:
 >   * because we can pretty naturally utilize multiple transactions for channel lifecycle we can start with "seemingly" inefficient approach which is single founding with the possibility to add more funds later.
 >   * this design though simple can actually be really efficient because liquidity providers can batch `add` operations to optimize the time.
 Additionally this process can be asynchronous.
 >   * this design is realatively simpler then upfront coordination of transaction creation across many parties.

 ### 4.2.2 Splicing
-> On Bitcoin this

-> * Flexibility:
+> Key points:
 >   * Multi-sig flexibility can be a bit limited because the trasnaction buidling has to be coordinated between the parties.
 >   * Abstracting over the permission to perform fund removal on Cardano can introduce usability which is highly desired by the liquidity providers when extra asynchronicity is sometimes needed (some end users/customers can sporadically on-line).

 ### 4.3 Penalty System - Design Choice or Imposed Limitation
 > Key points:
 > * BLN uses penalty system to enforce updates:
 >   * Eltoo an different Bitcoin payment protocol proposal which uses "update" approach but it requires a new opcode.